The Christmas Wars/ Dilemma

 The following information source was used to prepare and update the above essay.
 The hyperlink is not necessarily still active today.

-Copyright © 2015 by Ontario Consultants on Religious Tolerance
+Copyright © 2015 to 2018 by Ontario Consultants on Religious Tolerance

 Originally posted: 2015-NOV-12